iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 Analysis of the 3 main cryptocurrencies offering a cloud computing solution:  GOLEM, SONM, IEXEC and Bitcoin.

-The application runs on top of iExec platform and generate a market report, it performs exploratory data analysis and use machine learning algorithm to predict market prices in future 30 days for the above 3 cryptocurrencies and Bitcoin.
+The application runs on top of iExec platform and generate a market report, it performs exploratory data analysis, generating graphes, and use a machine learning algorithm to predict the market prices in future 30 days for the 3 cryptocurrencies and also Bitcoin.

 ## About iExec: